xybhust/stock-trading-backtester/README.md

 ----
 The data pipeline in the backtest follows three steps:
   1. Define your own functions to resample the raw tick data
-  2. Calculate necessary features required by each strategy
+  2. Calculate necessary features, which could be technical indicators required by each strategy
   3. Feed the complete data to the DataHandler and start backtest

 Files
 -----
 The files in `tick_data` directory are the original raw data, which consists of transaction records at second level.
-You are supposed to output the new resampled file and put it into the resampled_data directory.
-However, If you already have data at desired frequency (this is what resample means), say, you collect daily data from Yahoo finance api, then you can skip the first step and put them straight into the resampled_data directory.
+You are supposed to generate the new resampled file and put it into the `resampled_data` directory.
+However, If you already have cleaned data at desired frequency (this is what resample means), say, you collect daily data from Yahoo finance api, then you can skip the first step and put them straight into the `resampled_data` directory.
 Keep in mind that `transaction` and `close` are two required columns in order to make the components running free of troubles.

 The files in resampled_data directory contains necessary market information, which will be read by the strategy class and the output file will be stored in the `strategy/data` directory.